08 Oct The new Job Support Scheme: What do you need to know about it?

 The key points on the new Job Support Scheme are:

-- Employees will need to work a minimum of 33% of their usual hours (pre-furlough).
+- Employees will need to work a minimum of 20% of their usual hours (pre-furlough).
+This means that employees working as little as one day a week are now eligible for the scheme.

-- 1/3 of employees unworked hours are unpaid.
+- 27% of employees’ unworked hours are unpaid.

-- 1/3 of employees unworked hours are paid by the employer at the normal rate.
+- 5% of employees’ unworked hours are paid by the employer at their normal rate.

-- 1/3 of employees unworked hours are funded by the new Job Support Scheme.
+- 61.67% of employees’ unworked hours are funded by the new Job Support Scheme.

-- For every hour not worked the employer and the government will each pay one third of the employee’s usual pay, and the government contribution will be capped at £697.92 per month.
+- For every hour not worked by the employee, they will be paid two-thirds of the employee’s usual hourly pay with the contribution from the government, being capped at £1,541.75 per month.

 - Employers must pay employer National Insurance Contributions and pension contributions.